 Exception Handling – Your agency may receive exception types of payments—full size statement-based payments, love letters, or electronic checks, etc. Some third-party agencies will mail these payments back to your organization for processing or charge extremely high rates! ?looking for a viable payment processing partner, ensure you ask about their exception processing capabilities.

 - Do they mail back payments?

 - Can they handle your exception payments?

 - Is their solution web-based, so we can make decisions on these payments online?

 Special Processing Rules: If your organization has any unique processing policies such as “over/short”, “late payment” handling policies or penalty calculations you need to identify an organization that easily adapts your processing policies into their operations.
 Firms that have lengthy customizable setups can affect your bottom line and roll out.

 Visibility: Ensure that your organization still has visibility over your payments.
-An ideal lockbox service provider acts as an extension of your organization–a partner.
+Deciding to outsource your payment processing with an ideal lockbox service provider acts as an extension of your organization–a partner.
 Visibility and secure image access will allow for an improved reconciliation process and connectivity between you and your provider.

 Outsourcing can be a right fit for many organizations and there are factors from budgets, feasibility, resource assessments that determine if a lockbox service will improve your operations.
 Contact us today for a free detailed cost analysis and Lockbox/In-House comparison to determine which process best works for you!